The ESA-Future Earth Joint Program

 Workshop: Essential Climate Variables for Observations in Mountains

-This workshop was co-organised by the Mountain Research Initiative and the Group on Earth Observation’s Global Network for Observation and Information in Mountain Environments (GEO-GNOME), with participating organizations including GMBA.
+This workshop was co-organised by the Mountain Research Initiative and the Group on Earth Observation’s Global Network for Observation and Information in Mountain Environments (GEO Mountains).
 It was held in Berne, Switzerland, 24-26 June 2019, with the aim of identifying and selecting essential climate variables (ECVs) to guide ‘Elevation Transect Data’ for monitoring climate change and its impacts in high elevation contexts.
 Participants condensed the most relevant indicators from the GCOS list of 54 ECVs, defined key criteria for data collection protocols and standards, and listed in-situ and remote-sensing methods feasible for application in high elevation regions.
+An Open Access paper from the workshop has been published in OneEarth, supported by the Joint ESA-Future Earth programme.

 Workshop: Fifth Interdisciplinary Biomass Burning Initiative (IBBI)